-Mallory is the Founder + CEO at Cactus Cancer Society.
+Mallory is the Co-Founder + CEO at Cactus Cancer Society.
 She has an MS degree and half a PhD in Aerospace Engineering from the University of Illinois at Urbana-Champaign.
 During her Master’s and PhD, she worked with the Air Force Research Lab as well as NASA on high-temperature metal fatigue experiments and simulations.
-Leaving graduate school in August 2013, Mallory worked for a year to launch Cactus Cancer Society in April 2015.
+Leaving graduate school in August 2013, Mallory worked for a year to launch Cactus Cancer Society in April 2014.
 Applying her love for engineering and technology to a nonprofit endeavor, she manages operations, strategy, and development at Cactus Cancer Society where online support programs and resources are provided to young adult cancer survivors and caregivers in the comfort of their own homes.
 She is passionate about young adult cancer survivorship and the importance of the patient voice in healthcare.
 Cactus Cancer Society is the first nonprofit moving survivorship care for AYA cancer survivors into the realm of digital health, making survivorship care accessible as never before.